Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 ### Skeleton

-This website makes use of beautiful imagery as hero images for the main sections.
++ This website makes use of beautiful nature imagery as hero images and earthy colors for the main sections.
+  It is a one page site and flows from top to bottom.

 ### Surface